uber/h3/docs/api/uniedge.md

 Returns whether or not the provided H3Indexes are neighbors.

-Returns 1 if the indexes are neighbors, 0 otherwise;
+Returns 1 if the indexes are neighbors, 0 otherwise.

 ## getH3UnidirectionalEdge